zhstella/saas/README.md

 - Experience the refreshed login page and global header powered by `application.css` / `login.css` plus the new asset packs, replacing `simple.css` and unifying the UI.
 - Generate thread-specific pseudonyms via the `ThreadIdentity` join table so every author gets a stable alias per conversation instead of a global handle.
 - Reveal identities on demand: posts and comments stay anonymous by default, but authors can opt-in to showing their real email with one click, and every reveal is captured in `AuditLog` for moderator traceability.
+- Mark posts as ephemeral by selecting a 7/14/30-day expiry window.
+Expired threads drop off the feed automatically and cannot be opened once the timer elapses.
+- Schedule the daily `ExpirePostsJob` (Heroku Scheduler, cron, etc.) to purge threads whose `expires_at` timestamps have passed so the feed stays fresh.
+Manually trigger it anytime with `rails runner 'ExpirePostsJob.perform_later'`.

 ## Test Suites
 ```bash